zeroc-ice/ice/ruby/BuildInstructionsLinuxMacOS.md

-# Building Ice for Ruby on Linux
+# Building Ice for Ruby on Linux and macOS

 This file describes how to build and install Ice for Ruby from source code on Linux and macOS.
 If you prefer, you can also download [binary distributions][1]